CompuTec/computec-docs/docs/wms/administrator-guide/issue-reporting/log-file-locations-of-computec-wms-components.md

     <summary>Click here to find out more</summary>
     <div>
     You can find information about an error in two locations (highlighted in screenshots below):

     ![Event Viewer](./media/event-viewer.png)

-    If there is an error connecting to the CompuTec application, click its row, copy data from the main window and paste it into the support issue.
+    If there is an error connecting to the CompuTec application, click its row, copy the contents and include them in your support ticket.

     ![Event Viewer](./media/event-viewer-computec.png)
     </div>